Chapter 1 - Bonds

 Panic erupted.

 Screams and fleeing figures scattered in all directions as a primal fear took hold.
-The startled collectors reached reflexively for weapons.
+The collectors' hands flew to their weapons, their movements sharp with urgency.

 "Please stop!
 Don't harm them!"
 Mayor Calin threw his arms up desperately.
 "The people flee to safety, as should you!
 Yokai approach!"